 In order to accurately explain how SEO, social media, and content marketing are coming together to change the way we find (search for) information, it might be best to breakdown their individual functions.

 Search Engine Optimization (SEO) is traditionally the discipline of digital marketing that involves both tactics and strategy to help tell major search engines (i.e. Google and Bing) what a specific site is about.
 These efforts also help a website to rank higher, thereby achieving better visibility among search results (determined by the user/searcher).
 There are hundreds of factors that Google and the other search engines look for from within your web presence to determine how they will rank your website.
 The search engine’s only job is to deliver the most relevant sites based on the searcher’s query.
-Many traditional methods of onsite SEO for dentists such as meta-tag optimization and link building are still utilized to optimize the actual content within the site.
+Many traditional methods of onsite local SEO such as content optimization and link building are still utilized to optimize the actual content within the site.
 Now, more than ever, the actual content on your website matters; it plays a much larger role in your website’s ability to be found than ever before.

 The world uses search engines, not phone books.
 Don’t you want to make sure that your small business is found on Google, or are you fine with your website not working for you?